Mexican pop music: 1970s and 1980s

 The most well-known Mexican singer of the 1970s and 1980s was José José.
 Known as "El Principe de La Cancion" (The Prince of the Song), he is recognizable for his romantic ballads and gifted vocals.
 José José has sold over 100 million albums in his career and became a huge influence to very popular singers like: Cristian Castro, Vicente Fernández, Alejandro Fernández, Pepe Aguilar, Manuel Mijares, Lupita D'Alessio, Reyli, and Nelson Ned.

 When Thalía became part of Timbiriche in the 1980s, tension with Paulina a group member became instantaneous and the rivalry to monopolize the lead role was warming the atmosphere and culminated at a point in which they ended up graving each other's hairs on stage.
 Thalia and Paulina have frequently garnered comparisons ever since, even after the two directed their solo career.
 In which the media sets them up, competing for the title of Latin pop queen.
 Similar to the comparison between Christina Aguilera and Britney Spears in the American market who also both started as group membership at The Mickey Mouse Club.

-In the 1980s and early 1990s, Yuri established herself as one of the most popular pop music singers in Mexico and Latin America.